tardate/LittleArduinoProjects/Kraft/HarrierGR1/README.md

 ## Final Thoughts

-This is the first model I've made in mumble-mumble decades.
-The electronics were the easy bit as that's what I've been doing more recently.
+This is the first model I've made in *mumble-mumble* decades.
+The electronics were the easy part as that's what I've been playing with more recently.

 On reflection, I have mixed feelings about the paint job: it's not a "magazine quality" finish, but probably better than anything I achieved back in the day, and I was just brush painting using the paints from the starter kit.
-Some of the Humbrol colours (notably 33 matt black and 163 dark green) seemed prone to be a bit gritty with undisolved pigment, but it was a good opportunity to "brush up" on my technique.
-Looking forward to do better in another project.
+Some of the Humbrol colours (notably 33 matt black and 163 dark green) seemed prone to be a bit gritty with undissolved pigment, but it was a good opportunity to "brush up" on my technique.
+Looking forward to doing better in another project.

 A few things I may come back and take care of later: